 Head to Intel's America's Greatest Makers microsite if you're interested in applying - submissions are due by 2 October 2015.
 On the site it also notes that America's Greatest Makers is a working title and the application includes creating a short three minute video to demonstrate your idea.

 Teams must be comprised of four people or less, all over 15 years of age and all residents of the US.
 One tricky area is that you must never have pitched, marketed or offered your product up for investment before - the competition is for new ideas.
 Casting interviews will be in Los Angeles and Santa Clara and teams will need to be available for 125 days for the competition and shooting of the show.
-If you have any questions head to our forum where a casting producer for the show has posted more details.

 Before the semi finals, there will be social and digital content around the competition and then each of the final teams will be profiled in special episodes.

 "Through this exciting collaboration with Intel, we are celebrating the spirit of innovation across the Turner portfolio," said David Eilenberg, senior VP of unscripted development, late night and specials for TBS and TNT.
 "We look forward to working with Intel and producer Mark Burnett on America's Greatest Makers and can't wait to see the truly awesome technology that emerges from it."

 We'll keep you posted on developments with Intel's new show.
 Intel's release says that the competition covers wearables and smart connected consumer devices.
 And Brian, yes we're totally available.